Royal Commission of Inquiry

 The Royal Commission will keep the public informed, and we’ll keep our website updated as the Inquiry progresses.

-The Royal Commission released their first interim report in December 2020.
-You can find the report here.
+The Royal Commission released their first interim report in Tīhema 2020.
+Read the report.

 Information on the Crown’s response to the Royal Commission and how agencies are working together is available on the Crown Response website.